 Tiziana Life Sciences Announces Purchase of Common Shares by Chief Medical Officer

-NEW YORK, Sept.
-23, 2022 (GLOBE NEWSWIRE) -- Tiziana Life Sciences Ltd. TLSA ("Tiziana" or the "Company"), a biotechnology company enabling breakthrough immunotherapies via novel routes of drug delivery, today announces that it has been notified that Matthew Davis, its Chief Medical Officer, purchased 75,000 common shares at $0.83 per share, bringing his total holding to 175,000 common shares.
+/EIN News/ -- NEW YORK, Sept.
+29, 2022 (GLOBE NEWSWIRE) -- Tiziana Life Sciences Ltd. (Nasdaq: TLSA) (“Tiziana” or the “Company”), a biotechnology company enabling breakthrough immunotherapies via novel routes of drug delivery, today announces that it has been notified that Matthew Davis, its Chief Medical Officer, purchased 25,000 common shares at $0.75 per share, bringing his total holding to 200,000 common shares.

 About Tiziana Life Sciences